-490 CHEMISTRY HONORS RESEARCH
+CHEM 490 CHEMISTRY HONORS RESEARCH

 Content: Experimental and/or theoretical research on an advanced topic of current significance in chemistry.
 Students present their thesis proposals in an early fall seminar and detail results of their investigations in theses in the spring.

-Prerequisite: By invitation only.
+Prerequisite and/or restriction: By invitation only.